This post may contain affiliate links. Please read our disclosure policy.

 This versatile and sweet syrup is such a great addition to many dishes and drinks.

-Drizzle it over labneh or yogurt, my favorite way to enjoy its sweet, unique flavor.
-Try it on French toast, pancakes, or waffles for a tart and sweet rhubarb flavor.
+- Try it on French toast, pancakes, or waffles for a tart and sweet rhubarb flavor.

-Use it as a base for a non-alcoholic beverage or cocktail.
-Combine the syrup club soda and/or sparkling water and ice cubes in a tall glass.
-For a sophisticated twist, make a rhubarb bellini or spritz by mixing with prosecco or sparkling wine.
-It makes a great flavoring for homemade soda and it’s a great recipe to elevate your summer cocktails—try a rhubarb margarita or a rhubarb mojito.
+- For a sophisticated twist, make a rhubarb bellini or spritz by mixing with prosecco or sparkling wine.
+It makes a great flavoring for homemade soda, and it’s a great recipe to elevate your summer cocktails or a non-alcoholic beverage.
+Try a rhubarb margarita or a rhubarb mojito!

-You can incorporate it into baking by adding a splash to rhubarb muffins or drizzling over a square of rhubarb cake (or any cake) for extra moisture and flavor.
+- You can incorporate it into baking by adding a splash to rhubarb muffins or drizzling over a square of rhubarb cake (or any cake) for extra moisture and flavor.

 Rhubarb Syrup Recipe